 - Semester (Fall or Spring) or Summer session and the number of units student will attempt to enroll in during the registration period

-7. Failure to provide the Bursar’s Office with any of the required information will result in registration problems, late fees or prevent the student from obtaining University services.
+7. Failure to provide the Bursar’s Office with any of the required information may result in registration problems, late fees, or may prevent the student from obtaining University services.

 8. Wire transfer payments resulting in an overpayment on a student’s account for tuition and fees will be refunded to the student by check.

 This policy was updated on August 21, 2010.